lsst-dm/dmtn-031/index.rst

 - Treats both the shift and rotation as matching parameters as known upper bounds.
 That is the pointing and rotation of the telescope are known to within some precision and can be set based on the the known pointing imercistion of the telescope the data being processed are from.
-The current ``stack`` implementation of OPMb treats these later of these parameters as not intrinsic but a parameter to be soften.
+The current Stack implementation of OPMb treats these later of these parameters as not intrinsic but a parameter to be soften.

-- The algorithm tightens the maximum shift in addition to matching tolerance as the match-fit cycle of the ``stack`` improves.
-Since the current ``stack`` implementation uses an intermediate tangent plane calculated from the mean RA/DEC and x,y positions of the references and sources, it is thus unable to utilize such a tightening.
+- The algorithm tightens the maximum shift in addition to matching tolerance as the match-fit cycle of the Stack improves.
+Since the current Stack implementation uses an intermediate tangent plane calculated from the mean RA/dec and x,y positions of the references and sources, it is thus unable to utilize such a tightening.
 Tightening the maximum shift allows the code to find a match much more rapidly in later iterations of the WCS match-fit cycle.

 Algorithm step-by-step